In Colorado, a GOP rarity: An abortion rights candidate - NewsBreak

 But most of O'Dea's speech didn't involve abortion, an issue that he says he never hears about from voters.
 Most voters, O'Dea said in an interview, are worried about inflation and crime, two issues he's hit relentlessly on the campaign trail.

 A political novice, O'Dea has donated to both Democrats and Republicans in the past.
 He gave $500 to Bennet in 2010.
-O'Dea said that he made most of his donations to Democrats when he chaired a construction industry organization that paid to attend campaign fundraisers and that he would ask for his Bennet donation back while debating the incumbent, if O'Dea was the GOP nominee.
+O'Dea said that he made most of his donations to Democrats when he chaired a construction industry organization that paid to attend campaign fundraisers and that he would ask for his money back on the debate stage.

 O'Dea says he voted twice for Donald Trump but that he has no opinion on whether the former president should run again and volunteered that he liked Florida Gov. Ron DeSantis, a potential Trump rival in 2024.
 O'Dea said he supported Trump's nominees to the Supreme Court, who are among the justices appearing to back overturning Roe, and saw no contradiction between that and his views on abortion.